vitoriarlima/vitoriarlima/README.md

 # Vitoria Lima

+## 📄 Bio
+Multi-sector specialist with a Master's in Computational Science and Engineering from Harvard, specializing in data science methods and machine learning.
+Extensive experience in finance as a Trading Analyst at Bank of America Merrill Lynch, focusing on European Government Bonds and macro products.
+Delivered meaningful tech contributions in deep learning research at Harvard Microrobotics Lab and Hyundai ~Motional's R&D, enhancing self-driving car development.

+Currently working as a Machine Learning Engineer at Weights and Biases, guiding enterprise customers like OpenAI, NVIDIA, and Microsoft in optimizing their ML experiments.
+Fluent in multiple languages, with dual citizenship (Italian and Brazilian) and a US work permit.
+Recognized for academic and professional excellence with scholarships and awards.
+Proficient in Statistical Methods, Financial Fixed-Income Macro products, Time-Series Analysis, and various Machine Learning methods and financial products.

+## 🌱 More about me

 My name is **Vitoria Lima** - welcome to my cute corner of the internet!
 This is a ✨ _special_ ✨ place where you will find all my notes and code, I hope that this can be of help for you!